5 best Robin alternatives & competitors

 deskbird is a leading workplace management platform built for companies navigating the realities of hybrid work.

-deskbird helps organizations manage their entire in-office experience.
-That includes hybrid policy management, space planning, real-time presence tracking, and built-in visitor management.
-It is built to support employees, operations teams, and IT with the structure, visibility, and compliance that a modern workplace requires.
+deskbird helps organizations manage their entire in-office experience: hybrid attendance management, space planning, real-time presence tracking, and built-in visitor management.
+It's built to support employees, operations teams, and IT with the structure, visibility, and compliance a modern workplace requires.

 Why do hybrid teams choose deskbird over Robin?